Optimize Tweets with Cards

 - App Card: A Card with a direct download to a mobile app.

-- Player Card: A Card that can provide video/audio/media.
+- Player Card: A Card that can display video/audio/media.

 To learn more about how the Card meta tags and web crawler work, check out the Getting Started Guide.